Rockingham Portsmouth Branch RT, NH

 Further features along the mostly wooded Rockingham Rail Trail Portsmouth Branch include wetlands and several lakes, including Manchester's popular Massabesic Lake that has a spacious parking area - a great starting point for a rail trail adventure.
 Near Raymond, the rail trail crosses Lamprey River twice over a couple of well-preserved steel girder bridges.
 Less scenic but also necessary are the two dark corrugated culvert-style underpasses that stretch under large highways and will likely require you to dismount due to low headroom.

-Exiting one of the low-headroom culvert-style underpasses.
+Exiting one of the low-headroom culvert-style underpasses

 The 18 mile long Fremont Branch rail trail connects directly with this trail at Epping and runs southwest until it connects with several other trails at the Windham Station Junction, including direct connections to Derry and Windham rail trails, along with a short road connection to link to the Windham Greenway Rail Trail.
+We've linked to our separate reviews of these trails at the bottom of the article.

 Manchester serves as a hub for multiple additional rail trail connections, including the Piscataquog-Goffstown Rail Trails (leading to the New Boston Rail Trail) and the recently extended South Manchester Rail Trail (leading to the Londonderry Rail Trail).
 At the foot of this page there are links to reviews and maps for these rail trails, and there's always our map of New Hampshire rail trails if you're looking to visualize all the possible connections and bicycle touring options.